 Eligibility will be checked on all students participating in a field trip.
 Students must be eligible in order to attend field trips.
+Students cannot miss instructional time if they are ineligible.

 Students who have been suspended during the school year may not be eligible to attend field trips.